China indicts Bo's wife for murder

 "I don't think it's a surprise," he said of the indictment of Gu, "because it's pretty clear that they wanted to get the Gu Kailai case out of the way before the party congress."

-(Additional reporting by Nick Edwards and Steve Addison; Editing by Jason Subler and Raju Gopalakrishnan)
+(Additional reporting by Nick Edwards; Editing by Jason Subler and Raju Gopalakrishnan)